rdfostrich/article-swj2020-cobra/content/evaluation.md

 #### Ingestion

-Our experimental results show that the usage of a bidirectional delta chain has a significant beneficial impact on storage size and ingestion time compared to a unidirectional delta chain.
-While the unidirectional delta chain leads to increasing ingestion times for every new version, initiating a new snapshot (COBRA\*) can effectively _reset_ these ingestion times.
+While the unidirectional delta chain leads to increasing ingestion times for every new version, initiating a new snapshot (COBRA\*) can effectively _reset_ these ingestion times, and lead to overall lower ingestion times.
-The downside of this is that there can be an increase in storage size due to this, which is more significant for datasets that have many small (few triples and a low change ratio) versions (BEAR-B).
+The downside of this is that there can be an increase in storage size due to this, for datasets that have few small or large versions (BEAR-B Daily and BEAR-A), otherwise for many small versions (BEAR-B Hourly) there is a decrease in storage size.
-As such, for those datasets (BEAR-B), it is recommended to wait longer before initiating a new snapshot in the delta chain, since ingestion times are typically much lower compared to datasets with fewer large (many triples and a high change ratio) versions (BEAR-A).
+As such, for those datasets (BEAR-B Daily and BEAR-A), it is recommended to wait longer before initiating a new snapshot in the delta chain.
 Given the capabilities and query load of the server and affordable storage overhead, a certain ingestion time threshold could be defined, which would initiate a new snapshot when this threshold is exceeded.

 Once there are two unidirectional delta chains, the first one could optionally be reversed so that both can share one snapshot through a fix-up process (COBRA).
-Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A), and even lead to less storage space compared to the continued use of aggregated deltas (OSTRICH).
+Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A and BEAR-B Hourly), and even lead to less storage space compared to the continued use of aggregated deltas (OSTRICH).
-However, for many small versions (BEAR-B), this leads to overhead in terms of storage size.
+However, even though there is a reduction of storage size for many small versions (BEAR-B Daily), this leads to overhead in terms of storage size compared to the unidirectional delta chain (OSTRICH).
-This shows that a bidirectional delta chain is more effective for BEAR-A compared to the BEAR-B datasets in terms of storage size, while it is always effective in terms of ingestion time.
+This shows that a bidirectional delta chain is more effective for BEAR-A and BEAR-B Hourly compared to the BEAR-B Daily dataset in terms of storage size, while it is always effective in terms of ingestion time.
 The fix-up process for enabling this reversal does however require a significant execution time.
 Since this could easily run in a separate offline process in parallel to query execution and the ingestion of next versions,